 The 2019 PGAIR Wood Stove Exchange Program is now open!
-Eligible residents of Prince George or the Regional District of Fraser-Fort George who exchanged their old smoky wood stove for a new emission- certified wood stove can receive a $500 rebate and those exchanging to a qualifying natural gas, propane, electric or pellet appliance can receive a $650 rebate.
+Eligible residents of Prince George or the Regional District of Fraser-Fort George (unincorporated areas only) who exchange their old smoky wood stove for a new emission- certified wood stove can receive a $500 rebate and those exchanging to a qualifying natural gas, propane, electric or pellet appliance can receive a $650 rebate.
 Participants in the program must reserve a spot by obtaining a program tracking number, and then submitting their completed application to PGAIR.

 To determine if you are eligible to participate, please read through the application and terms and conditions document below.
 For questions and to obtain a tracking number, please contact the PGAIR Program Coordinator at 250-612-0252 or email@example.com.

 Please note that residents from Mackenzie, McBride, and Valemount are not eligible.